 - Affects:

 - Ancestry predictions

 - Variant Annotation Table (VAT)

-- Public genomic data browser
+- Public Data Browser

 - Suggested Action: When limiting cohorts to samples with computed ancestry of Middle Eastern ("mid"), use the ancestry predictions that do not include "other".
-In other words, use the "ancestry pred" column, instead of "ancestry pred other".

-- Description: A paucity of labeled Middle Eastern samples reduced the performance of the random forest classifier.
-This caused the confidence to dip when predicting ancestry for Middle Eastern samples, which caused a larger proportion of these samples, relative to other computed ancestries, to be classified as Other ("oth").
+In other words, use the "ancestry\pred" column, instead of "ancestry\pred\other". - Description: A paucity of labeled Middle Eastern samples reduced the performance of the random forest classifier.
+This caused the confidence to dip when predicting ancestry for Middle Eastern samples, which caused a larger proportion of these samples relative to other computed ancestries, to be classified as Other ("oth").
 The VAT uses these computed ancestries to generate All of Us population (gvs\mid\\ and gvs\oth\\) annotations.
-The Public Genomic Data Browser is also dependent on the ancestry predictions for populating population information about variants.
+The genomic data in the public Data Browser are also dependent on the ancestry predictions for populating population information about variants.